SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 VERY BEARISH Stock’s Performance

-So the answer is to only buy “STRONG BUY” stocks and avoid stocks rated “VERY BEARISH.”
+So the answer is clear.
+You should only buy “STRONG BUY” stocks and avoid stocks rated “VERY BEARISH.”

 It is that simple and takes the stress out of managing your own portfolio.